tiny-dnn/tiny-dnn/doc/CONTRIBUTING.md

 How to contribute
 ========

-Thanks for taking the time to contribute to tiny-cnn!
+Thanks for taking the time to contribute to tiny-dnn!
 The following is a few guidelines for contributors.
 These are just guidelines, not rules, and feel free to propose changes to this document in a pull request.

 ## Getting Started
 - Make sure you have a C++11 compiler.
 - Make sure you have a GitHub account.
 - Register a report about your issue.
-    - Check [the issue list](https://github.com/nyanp/tiny-cnn/issues) to see if the problem has already been reported.
+    - Check [the issue list](https://github.com/tiny-dnn/tiny-dnn/issues) to see if the problem has already been reported.
     - This can be skipped if the issue is trivial (fixing a typo, etc).

 ## Making Changes